-- a) Applicants must submit their applications to the Campus registrar, The University of the West Indies, Cave Hill Campus by the end of the second week of January of each year.
-For procedures concerning applications and for further information candidates should write to the Assistant Registrar, Admissions. - b) Applicants required to withdraw from the Faculty for failing to complete the MBBS Degree Programme within the stipulated time or because of poor performances may be considered for readmission to the MBBS Degree Programme after at least one year has elapsed since their withdrawal. - c) Applicants for admission to this programme must satisfy both the general matriculation requirements of the University and the specific requirements of the Faculty of Medical Sciences for entry to the MBBS.
+1.2 Applicants must submit their applications to the Senior Assistant Registrar, Student Affairs, The University of the West Indies on the relevant Campus by the end of the second week of January each year.
+For procedures concerning applications and for further information candidates should write to the Senior Assistant Registrar, Student Affairs. - 1.3 Students who are required to withdraw from the Faculty for failing to complete the MB BS Degree Programme within the stipulated time or because of poor performance may be considered for readmission to the Programme after at least one year has elapsed since their withdrawal.